VRCC Calendar Ad

 The front where I can see is pretty good.
 The back where I can't see is not so good.
 And I don't care.

-Nice haircut.
-Grin
+Nice haircut. ;D

-Thanks, it took me about five minutes. cooldude
+Thanks, it took me about five minutes. :cooldude:

-You don't say.
-Roll Eyes
+You don't say. :roll:

 mark81